 Support groups are offered through NAMI Greater Bloomington Area.
 Because mental illness strikes persons of all walks of life, we provide support groups that can offer a comprehensive view on the many facets of living with a mental illness.

-NAMI Greater Bloomington Area has a family support group meetings from 6:30pm to 7:45pm on the first and third Mondays of every month (at Centerstone, room 1092) and third Monday of the month at the Monroe County Public Library in Bloomington, room 1C.
+NAMI Greater Bloomington Area has family support group meetings from 6:30pm to 7:45pm on the first and third Mondays of every month at Centerstone, room 1092.
 Everyone in search of support is welcome.
 To learn more, please call 812-369-3119 or e-mail email@example.com.

 Wednesday, April 18, 2012